Manipulating a DataFrame

 "MedV"

-You can view the first few rows using first
+You can view the first few rows using first and specifying a number of rows:

 Row │ Crim Zn Indus Chas NOx Rm Age Dis Rad Tax PTRatio Black LStat MedV